Logarithmic finite-size scaling of the self-avoiding walk at four dimensions

 We finally discuss the Binder cumulant $Q_N$.
 For SAW on the complete graph with $V$ vertices, it was proved~\cite{deng2019length} that the mean walk length $N =\sqrt{2V/\pi} + o(1)$ and its variance is ${\rm var}\scrN = (1-2/\pi)V + o(1)$.
 It then follows that, on the complete graph,

-Above the upper critical dimension $\dc =4$, it was numerically confirmed that SAW on hypercubic lattices with PBCs has the same walk length distribution as that on the complete graph with the matched volume, and thus $Q_N$ on high-dimensional lattices converges to $\pi/2$.
-The other feature for SAW above $\dc$ is that the mean walk length scales as the square of the unwrapped end-to-end distance, meaning that in high dimensions SAW behaves like a simple random walk.
 However, for SAW at 4D, the situation is different.
 As we conjecture in Eq.~\eqref{equ:chit} and~\eqref{equ:Rut}, and numerically confirmed in Sec.~\ref{scaling behavior at critical point}, the mean walk length $N\sim L^2 (\ln L)^{\ythat}$ and $\xiu \sim L(\ln L)^{\ythat}$.
 Thus, the relation $N \sim \xiu^2$ fails to hold, and thus SAW at 4D behaves differently as the simple random walk.
 So, due to logarithmic corrections to scaling, the $\tilde{f}_1$ term in Eq.~\eqref{equ:freeenergy_4d} is not exactly the counterpart of the FSS on the complete-graph, and thus $Q_N$ may not take its complete-graph value.

 We then examine the $Q_N$ data.
 In Fig.~\ref{fig:qn_near_zc}, we plot the $Q_N$ data near the critical point for various system sizes.
 Our estimate of $\zc$ is shown as the shadow column.
 As one can see, as $L$ increases, it is almost impossible to have an intersection located within our estimate of $\zc$ and giving the value $\pi/2$ in the vertical axis.
 This means that the value of $Q_N$ at $\zc$ may not take the complete-graph value $\pi/2$.